GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-12-01-creating-opal-tools-in-csharp.md

 }
 ```

 When Opal executes this tool, it sends the request body (shown below) to your endpoint.
-Notice that **parameters.EmailAddress** is automatically populated by Opal based on the **[description]** attribute applied to the **AuthenticationTestParameters.EmailAddress** property: _"The email address of the current Opal user making this request."_.
+Notice that we decorated **AuthenticationTestParameters.EmailAddress** with a **[Description]** attribute of _"The email address of the current Opal user making this request."_.
+Opal understands this description and will populate **parameters.EmailAddress** automatically based on the current user without any intervention being needed.
 This really highlights the ability for Opal to infer, supply, and validate contextual user data without intervention from the user or the tool.
 It can also give you a means to feed back to the user asynchronously using email.

 ```JSON
 {